Laksafoss/EpiForsk/README.md

 ### Functions
 Functions automate common tasks the frequently occure in our daily work.
-These will work as any other functions made avalible by other packages in R. However, the goal is not to make the sleakest, fastest and most efficient versions of these functionalities, but rather implement functionalities tailored to our specific needs.
+These will work as any other functions made available by other packages in R. However, the goal is not to make the sleakest, fastest and most efficient versions of these functionalities, but rather implement functionalities tailored to our specific needs.

 ## How to contribute
 We encourage you to write your contribution yourself.
 To get started, read the "contributing" vignette.
 If this is out of scope, you are welcome to contact ADLS or KIJA and we talk about possible solutions.

 ## Requirements for contributions
 The package MUST be self-sufficient.
-This means that any data you wish to use in your examples should either be simulated in the example or made available as a dummy data set withing the package.
+This means that any data you wish to use in your examples should either be simulated in the example (prefered) or made available as a dummy data set within the package (only if small).

-In general we follow [Hadley's guide](https://r-pkgs.org/){target="_blank"} for package writing, and this book contains a plethora of good advice.
+In general we follow [Hadley's guide](https://r-pkgs.org/) for package writing, and this book contains a plethora of good advice.

 ### Functions
-As the package must complie with the CRAN check rules all functions must have a documentation.
-Moreover, we require that this documentation is made via [Roxygen2](https://roxygen2.r-lib.org/index.html){target="_blank"} and contains one or more examples.
+As the package must comply with the CRAN check rules all functions must have a documentation.
+Moreover, we require that this documentation is made via [Roxygen2](https://roxygen2.r-lib.org/index.html) and contains one or more examples.

 ### Vignettes
 So far we have no formal requirements for vignettes.